-The region owns strong identity, expressed with aromas and colors belonging to the soil and sea, reflected in long-established dishes.
+The region owns strong identity, expressed with aromas and colours belonging to the soil and sea, reflected in long-established dishes.
 The Calabrian cuisine is pastoral-inspired, enhanced with delicate nuances and dazzling contrasts.

 One of the most beloved food of Calabrian cuisine is ‘Nduja.
 This dish is a spreadable salami made with pork and lots of chilli peppers (peperoncino) and is ideal served like an appetizer with bread or as an ingredient in sauces for pasta dishes.
 This spreadable spicy food can be found in red glass jars and used to spread on crispy bruschetta.